Media & Press Room

 Book Chapter: The B3-5Cs Mental Toughness Training Model: Transferrable Best Practices From Elite, High-performance Sport to Law Enforcement and Emergency-Response Applications World Scientific Publishing Company, November 2020

 Security, law enforcement and emergency-response operations tend to be highly stressful and demanding.
 Mental toughness skills (MTS) can be a psychological resource to help operations personnel thrive under high pressure and adversity.
-SportPsych Consulting staff contribute an important book chapter for law enforcement and emergency-response applications.
+SportPsych Consulting staff contributed an important book chapter for law enforcement and emergency-response applications.

 School sports: Football competition set-up needs fine-tuning to achieve goal Sunday Times (The Straits Times), February 2020